AdamWhiteHat/Polynomial/README.md

 ### Generic Arithmetic Types
-   * I created an implementation that uses generic arithmetic types.
-All polynomial arithmetic is performed on this generic type, allowing BigInteger to be swapped out for Complex, Decimal, BigComplex, BigDecimal, BigRational and System.Drawing.Color.
-Okay, it doesnt really perform arithmetic on System.Drawing.Color.
-Check it out on my [GenericArithmeticTypes branch](https://github.com/AdamWhiteHat/Polynomial/tree/GenericArithmetic-Types).
+   * I created an implementation that can perform symbolic polynomial arithmetic on generic numeric types.
+All polynomial arithmetic is performed on this generic type, allowing BigInteger to be swapped out for Complex, Decimal, Double, BigComplex, BigDecimal, BigRational, Int32, Int64 and more!
+Check it out on my [GenericArithmetic-Expression branch](https://github.com/AdamWhiteHat/Polynomial/tree/GenericArithmetic-Expression).

 #